 - Email address and Contact Details

 - Debit or credit card

-These requirements are essential to apply for the eTA Canada visa.
+These requirements are essential to apply for the eTA Canada.
 It is extremely important that the passport is valid before starting the application process.
-The passport is the most accepted proof of citizenship at international level, and without a valid passport it is not possible to apply for an eTA to Canada.
+The passport is the most accepted proof of citizenship at an international level, and without a valid passport, it is not possible to apply for an eTA to Canada.

 Currently, there are 60 countries and territories under a visa exemption agreement with Canada.
 Instead of obtaining a visa at a consulate or embassy, nationals of these 60 countries and territories are eligible for the electronic travel authorization, eTA.

 If eligible travelers meet the necessary requirements, they can easily obtain their Canadian eTA through an online application.
 They will need to provide some biographical details and their passport data.
 Below is the complete list of eTA Canada eligible countries.

 - British Virgin Islands